nbdc-datahub/hbcd-docs/docs/access/metadata.md

 # NBDC Data Dictionary

-Tabulated HBCD data is organized into a **standardized table format** per study instrument/measure, with each table containing a set of **variables** (see [Data Structure Overview](../datacuration/overview.md) for details).
+<a href="../../datacuration/phenotypes/" target="_blank">Tabulated HBCD study data</a> is organized into a **standardized table format** per study instrument/measure, with each table containing a set of **variables** (see [Data Structure Overview](../datacuration/overview.md) for details).
 The metadata for studies released via the NBDC Data Hub consists of:

  - **Data dictionary**: Provides detailed information about table variables, including variable name, label, description, data type, etc.
  - **Levels table**: Provides information about the levels for categorical variables (label, order, etc.)